ArthurCech/crud-users-angular-and-spring/README.md

 Dhaulagiri is an application developed in Spring Boot and Angular while I was doing some courses.

-The purpose of this system is simple, it allows managament of users.
+The purpose of this system is simple, it allows management of users.
 The operations allowed are: create, update, delete and find users.

 The application was protected using Spring Security, JWT token.
 Some resources are protected by the role and authorities of the logged in user.